 Overall, depending on the demand of the scene, I see a frame-rate between 30FPS and 50FPS, which thanks to RPG-style of the game (slower pace) and Low Framerate Compensation (LFC) via FreeSync 2, delivers what I consider to be an acceptable experience.

-I use the same settings on my Razer Blade 15 Advanced, which thanks to the Nvidia GeForce 2080 Max-Q graphics card and Samsung 970 Pro SSD performs well.
+I use the same settings (1920x1080 resolution) on my Razer Blade 15 Advanced, which thanks to the Nvidia GeForce 2080 Max-Q graphics card and Samsung 970 Pro SSD performs well.
 It does not achieve the same consistent frame-rate as my main PC but remains surprisingly playable.

 At this time I am not far enough through the game to comment on the story, but it is clear that the non-playable character artificial intelligence is not the “game-changer” I had hoped it would be.
 The city feels alive, but the inhabitants of the city feel disjointed, with scripted reactions that do not always match the situation.
 I had hoped for better, although (again) this likely due to unrealistic expectations, following the hype surrounding the game.